jumpnow/jumpnowtek-site/_posts/2018-12-08-Code-signing-with-openssl.md

 **To Verify**

 1. Generate a hash of the data file
-2. Use the public key to unencrypt the signature file
+2. Use the signer's public key to decrypt the signature file
 3. Check that the two values match

 Obviously the crypto hash algorithm has to be the same in both signing and verification.